-Generally, file a normal Form 1040 or one of the simple 1040 forms and report any income they received and any deductions and credits they were eligible for, similar to how the deceased person would have done if alive.
+Generally, file the new Form 1040 for the 2018 tax year or one of the simple 1040 forms for the 2017 tax year and report any income they received and any deductions and credits they were eligible for, similar to how the deceased person would have done if alive.
 The estate representative should also pay any tax that is due and can, if needed, claim a refund on Form 1310.

 To indicate that the taxpayer has passed away, you should write the word "DECEASED" on the return, along with the person's name and date of death.
 If a personal representative of the estate has been selected or appointed, such as an administrator or an executor under state law, or someone is managing the deceased person's property, then that person should sign the return.
 If it's a joint return with a surviving spouse, then the spouse should sign the return and indicate they are signing as surviving spouse on the tax return itself.

 Filing for an Estate

 In some cases, the estate of a deceased person is required to file its own tax return in addition to the tax return for the deceased person himself or herself.
 This generally applies if the estate as a separate entity is receiving $600 or more in income in a particular tax year.
 An estate or trust should file its tax return using IRS Form 1041.